-Below is a list of a few of the artists who have recently received support form Norwich Arts Centre.
+Below is a list of a few of the artists who have recently received support from Norwich Arts Centre.

 Mags Chalcraft-Islam is an award-winning writer who writes about cultural encounters: about ordinary people caught up in extraordinary political situations.